Dineshs91/django-cqrs/README.md

 `(PostCreatedEvent, PostUpdatedEvent)`.
 For storing event data I've used MongoDB and for entity data PostgresDB.

 Creation of event data is handled in django forms.
 Forms `save` is overloaded with the [code](https://github.com/Dineshs91/django-cqrs/blob/master/blog/posts/forms.py) which creates the events and makes a call to event handler.
-Event handler creates the application in turn which is stored in postgres.
+Event handler creates the application state in turn which is stored in postgres.

 So all the writes go through `Events` and `EventHandler` and reads happen on the entity data which is stored in postgres.